 These devastating fires burned approximately 250 mobile homes in the following communities: Valley Oaks Mobile Ranch (Fallbrook), Oak Tree Ranch (Ramona), and Barrett Lake Mobile Home Park (Dulzura).

 Kindness is something you can never give away; it always returns. —Frank Evans

 Greg Evans established the Frank J. Evans Charitable Foundation in 1997 in memory of his father, who believed that education was vital to success in life and recognized that there was a need to assist students with limited financial resources to support their dream of higher education.
 Many of our members donate to this worthy program by generously donating cash or by registering for a Foundation-sponsored event offered during WMA’s annual Convention.

 Sheila Dey has been the Executive Director of WMA since 1997, and prior to that served as General Counsel for WMA beginning in 1993.
 Sheila is an attorney, having graduated from McGeorge School of Law in 1979 and a member of the State Bar in the same year.

-Click on the link below to contribution to WMA’s PACs, the WMA Foundation, or our Committee to Save Property Rights (CSPR).
+Click on the link below to contribute to WMA’s PACs, the WMA Foundation, or to the Committee to Save Property Rights (CSPR).
 If you are not logged in you will see a “Page Unavailable” error.
-If you are logged in and you see this error, delete the cookies in your browser and login and you should be able to go to the Donation payment page linked below.
+If you are logged in and this error message does appear, delete the cookies in your browser, then log back in and you should be able to go to the Donation payment page linked below.

 WMA is committed to protecting information disclosed through this website.
 Your use of this website, or any inquiry or comment you send, may be disclosed to WMA members and authorized entities solely to advance the mission and purpose of CAHHS/CHA.